 This website has been established to provide general information related to the preliminarily approved of the proposed Settlement of the action Jessop v.
 Larsen, et al., Civil No. 2:14-cv-00916, and the resulting Settlement Fund.
 The capitalized terms used on this website, and not otherwise defined, shall have the same meanings ascribed to them in the Class Action Settlement Agreement dated November 11, 2016 (the "Settlement Agreement"), which can be found and downloaded by clicking on the Case Documents tab above.

-Allocation calculations are now complete and a second notice estimating the amount of each Class Member's distribution were mailed February 16, 2018.
-The notice explains how to receive a distribution of an allocated amount, and how to provide documents to support any disputes.
+UPDATE: Allocation calculations are now complete and a second notice estimating the amount of each Class Member's distribution was mailed February 16, 2018.
+The notice explained how to receive a distribution of an allocated amount, and how to provide documents to support any disputes.
 The notice includes the estimated amount of distribution and the data relied upon, as all Class Members have the opportunity to appeal the distribution amounts in the notices by providing documentation that the Class member’s data relied on in calculating the allocation was incorrect.
-Because distribution cannot occur until the required appeal period has passed, it is most likely that distributions will be sent out late in the second quarter of 2018, if there are no appeals, or sometime in the third quarter of 2018, if there is an appeal.
-The deadline to return the election form and/or dispute the allocated amount and provide supporting documentation is April 2, 2018.
+The deadline to return the election form and/or dispute the allocated amount and provide supporting documentation was April 2, 2018.

 If you would like to confirm your status as a member of the Class and the address to which the notice packet was mailed, you can contact the Settlement Administrator with your full name, mailing address, and the last four digits of your Social Security Number at info@MonaVieESOPSettlement.com.